 When applying to top universities and competitive courses, candidates need to stand out from the crowd.
 Background reading and inspirational and challenging learning from experts and peers is key, as is hearing from academics already working in Higher Education.

-Queen’s holds four academic lectures per term delivered by expert speakers in particular academic disciplines.
+Queen’s holds a series of academic lectures each year delivered by expert speakers in particular academic disciplines.
 The lectures are organised to be relevant for our current cohort of Year 12 university applicants but would equally be suitable to Year 11 girls wanting to find out more about a subject they are considering.

-The lectures run from 4 pm - 5 pm, and are also open to girls from local secondary schools.
+Lectures for the next academic year 2023-2024 have now been confirmed with some more dates to be added in the near future.
+The lectures run from 4 pm - 5 pm and are also open to girls from local secondary schools.

 Previous lectures have included

 ‘A career in Vertebrate Environmental Physiology’ Dr Jenny Sneddon, Liverpool John Moores University